hernanmd/Territorial/repository/Territorial.package/TerritorialObject.class/README.md

-Inspired on the Territory Containment from UN M.49.
-Plays the role of Component in Composite Pattern.
+Based on the Territory Containment from UN M.49

-preferredName		<Symbol>			Contains a language identifier (#englishName, #frenchName, ..) for displaying the receiver's naming information identifiers			<IdentityDictionary>	Mapping the language identifiers (#englishName, #spanishName, etc) with the proper names in each language location				<TerritorialObject>		Territory which contains the receiver
+tWorld				<TreeLW>			Tree object storing the containment relationships preferredName		<Symbol>			Contains a not-normalized language identifier (#englishName, #frenchName, ..) for displaying the receiver's naming information identifiers			<IdentityDictionary>	Mapping the language identifiers (#englishName, #spanishName, etc) with the proper names in each language